 Estrada says that ADC’s partner-powered model treats any individual who has put off dental care due to financial, physical, or educational inequities.
 The organization does not accept insurance or compete with private practice dentistry or government community health care.
-Rather, it exists to fill the gap of patients who fall into neither of those categories.
+Rather, it exists to fill the gap of patients who fall into neither of those categories and need a dentist.

 This year the Smileathon hopes to raise $65,000 for ADC.
 People can go to the website and make a donation to Smileathon all the way through the event date, Nov.
 13.

 “Many people are self-medicating and their oral health is deteriorating.
 They are missing work and school due to pain and filling emergency rooms.
 We can prevent all of this pain by just creating access,” Estrada says.
 “People should not go to an emergency room for oral health-related issues and, unfortunately, that tends to happen a lot.
 There are a lot of people who go to the ER for tooth-related problems and we’re trying to solve that.